 4. Don’t make a big deal out of it

 I had taken my son to a gymnasium class—thankfully a trial run to see how he’d like it.
-But whereas other kids followed along with the activities, my son wanted none of it.
+But whereas other kids followed along with the group activities, my son wanted none of it.
 Instead, he walked around the room, touching this and that, even pressing his face against the window.

 I was mortified.